Kylianureel/recipes-1/pancakes.md

 - Gooi het in de pan
 - serveer met tomaten, komkommer, en vegitarische kaas.

+# Give up and go to the store

 - Buy pancacks in the store